Wednesday, 16 November 2022

 Is Orson Welles the Perfect Hamlet or the Absolute Opposite?
 There's Only One Way to Find Out.

-Love Goddess, the musical in which I play – among other husbands of Rita Hayworth – Orson Welles, opens this Friday and you can get tickets here.
-We're deep into tech week so I don't have much time to blog, and I haven't even listened yet to what I'm posting today, but I'm looking forward to.
+Love Goddess, the musical in which I play – among other husbands of Rita Hayworth – Orson Welles, opens this Friday, and you can get tickets here.
+We're deep into tech week, so I don't have much time to blog, and I haven't even listened yet to what I'm posting today, but I'm looking forward to it.

 Archie, Jane, me, Imogen, and Joey.
 I believe it's called proof of sweat.

-You'd have thought, of all the big Shakespearean roles that the erudite, intellectual, procrastinatingly impatient, fatally disappointed, theatre-obsessed Welles had tackled, Hamlet would obviously be one of them, and it turns out you'd be right.
-The only reason I didn't know this until I looked it up today is that it was back in 1936 when Welles was still twenty-one, in a self-directed radio adaptation.
-Of course he'd already staged Macbeth by then.
+You'd have thought that, of all the big Shakespearean roles which the erudite, intellectual, procrastinatingly impatient, fatally disappointed, theatre-obsessed Welles had tackled, Hamlet would among them, and it turns out you'd be right.
+The only reason I didn't know this until I looked it up today, is that it was back in 1936 when Welles was still twenty-one, in a self-directed radio adaptation.
+Of course, he'd already staged Macbeth by then.
 My parents sent me the first volume of Simon Callow's massive biography "The Road To Xanadu" for my birthday, so I'll see what that has to say about it...

 UPDATE: Okay, I've listened to it.
 I think it's fair to say there is one quite heavy omission.
 Can you guess what got cut?